Field hockey stick: Head length

 The first major developments to what was later termed the "English style" stick (and the method of play with such sticks) occurred in India.
 (The game in its modern form was apparently brought to India by the British Army, although there does not appear to be any specific evidence of this.
 But certainly hockey was played by the British forces in India.)
-At that time the stick head was very long (in excess of 12"—300 mm) and made from an indigenous British timber, ash.
+At that time the stick head was very long (in excess of 30 cm) and made from an indigenous British timber, ash.
 The Indians then produced sticks with a much shorter head length and a tighter heel bend and used mulberry, which is tougher than ash, but has similar bending characteristics and weight and is easy to work.
 This development changed the nature of the game, led to the "Indian dribble" and to Indian dominance of the game in the first half of the twentieth century.

 A hockey stick is occasionally used in the vertical position shown, but manipulating the movement and the direction of the ball in a controlled way (dribbling) is carried out in what is termed a "dribbling crouch", when the handle of the stick will usually be angled between 35° and 55°.
 Hitting or pushing the ball can be done with the stick at any angle between the vertical and horizontal and recent changes to the rules allow even the edges of the stick to be used to sweep or strike at the ball on the ground.

 The various stick head designs can be compared in respect of how, with the handle at an angle of 45°, they differ in the carrying out of the Indian dribble, i.e. controlling the direction of the ball by rotating the stick head over the top/front of the ball rather than (or as well as) around the back of the ball (the English style dribble).
 The multi-layered stick head diagram indicates the changes in head shape and length that occurred over thirty years or so.

 The earliest trend was in shortening the stick head.
 While that reduced the stopping area of the head it was beneficial because, according to the rules at the time, only one side of the stick head could be used (at that time the ball could not be played with the edges of the head or handle but with the flat side or face side only).